1138 Aleppo earthquake: Economic and political effects

-The effects that the earthquake had were not limited to the direct destruction caused by the shocks.
-The shocks and the destruction resulted in a sort of domino effect on the economy and the government of Aleppo.
-First, most people's houses were completely destroyed, and their belongings along with it.
-The people who survived had to leave their homes, and many of them fled to the desert.
+The effects of the earthquake were not limited to the direct destruction caused by the shocks.
+The shocks and the destruction resulted in widespread interruption of economic and governmental activity.
+Most houses and their contents were completely destroyed.
+Many survivors fled to the desert.

-Citadel was deserted and damaged, and about 60% of the urban fabric was destroyed.
+The citadel was deserted and damaged, and about 60% of the urban fabric was destroyed.
 This mass destruction was expensive, and due to scarce revenue, there was not much reconstruction.
 The jobs and lives of people in the city were permanently altered.
 Also, new systems for the administration of buildings were implemented.
 This was their attempt to attract people back to the city and make more money, but it was never as successful as it had been in the past.

-Aleppo sat along the confluence on land trade routes from Africa and Asia coming into Europe, causing Aleppo to be the wealthy and coveted city it was.
-Following its destruction in the earthquake the trade from East to West stuttered till the city was rebuilt.
-This hiccup, along with the sack of Constantinople in the Fourth Crusade, allowed for Italian merchant city-states like Venice, Pisa, and Genoa to enter onto the trade scene and start a shift toward maritime versus land-based supply.
+Aleppo lay on key land trade routes between Africa, Asia, and Europe.
+The disruption of this trade caused by the earthquake, along with the sack of Constantinople in the Fourth Crusade, precipitated a shift toward maritime trade and the rise of Italian merchant city-states like Venice, Pisa, and Genoa.